 Class decorum: The School of Engineering is a professional school, and the decorum in this class will reflect that.
 You are expected to arrive on time, leave on time, and act professionally in class.
 This includes being intellectually and physically involved in the class.
 Cell phones are not to be used in class.
-Use of tablets, and laptops during class is discouraged; tablets, and laptops may only be used in direct support of class activities, e.g, following along in the zybook.
+Use of tablets, and laptops during class is discouraged; tablets, and laptops may only be used in direct support of class activities, e.g., following along in the zybook.
 Texting, general web browsing, checking of e-mail is NOT permitted during class.
 Video and audio recording of the EECS 361 class lectures is strictly prohibited.

 Attendance Policy: Attendance at all class meetings is expected.
-Although there is no direct grading component based on attendance, anything presented in class is considered required material.
+All topics discussed in class are considered required material.
 There is a strong correlation between attendance and the course grade.